 From A-location to E-location

 There is only one message for SME carriers (and smaller shippers with their own transport).
 You have to work together.
-Maybe your current A-location will no longer fit, and you must choose an E-location now.
-The logistics hubs of the future are shared facilities: bundling transportation with other entrepreneurs, sharing capacities and loading infrastructure together, and innovating to serve the customer better and better.
+Perhaps your current A-location will no longer be suitable, and you must now choose an E-location.
+The logistics hubs of the future are shared facilities that bundle transportation with other entrepreneurs, share capacities and loading infrastructure, and innovate to serve customers better and better.
 Forget that you can manage it yourself.
 Electric driving requires much more than just buying an electric truck.

-The logistics hubs of the future are shared facilities: bundling transportation with other entrepreneurs, sharing capacities and charging infrastructure, and innovating together to provide ever-better customer service.
+The logistics hubs of the future are shared facilities that bundle transportation with other entrepreneurs, share capacities and charging infrastructure, and innovate together to provide ever-better customer service.
 Forget that you can manage it yourself.
 Electric driving requires much more than just buying an electric truck.

 Level playing field?